 Your lawyer and lender may also require additional documents to confirm residency status and compliance.

-Non-resident purchases follow the same legal closing steps as any Ontario real estate transaction, but with additional verifications.
+Non-resident purchases follow the same legal closing steps as any Ontario real estate transaction, but they often require additional verifications.

 Your lawyer will handle: